Longnewton on the map

 Crime and Anti-Social Behaviour in Longnewton

 Local crime rates sit lower than national averages.
-Other theft accounts for the highest share in Longnewton, with 4 incidents logged in January 2026.
+Anti-social behaviour accounts for the highest share in Longnewton, with 4 incidents logged in May 2026.

 Deprivation and Employment in Longnewton